Climate of Greece: Heatwaves

-In 2021, the government officials announced that they were considering giving the heatwaves names that could help people better prepare for more extreme heat after one of the longest and most intense heat wave in recorded history affected the country from 26 July to 10 August of that year, during which many records that stood for decades broke.
+In 2021, the government officials announced that they were considering giving the heatwaves names that could help people better prepare for more extreme heat after one of the longest and most intense heat waves in recorded history affected the country from 26 July to 10 August of that year, during which many records that stood for decades broke.
 Other notable heatwaves include the 2007 European heat wave and that of July 1987.

 Wildfires

 Major wildfires, attributed to the effects of global heating, broke out in "practically every region" of Greece in 2023 when temperatures in mainland Greece reached 45 C. There were also major wildfires in 2024 (reaching the suburbs of Athens) and 2025.

 Precipitation

-According to the data of the network of meteorological stations which belong to the National Observatory of Athens, the lowest average annual precipitation in Greece is recorded in Schoinoussa with 239 mm (2013-2024) while the highest average annual precipitation in the country is recorded in Theodoriana, Epirus, with 2,529 mm (2009-2023).
-According to Mariolopoulos the south east tip of Lasithi recorded a mean annual precipitation of only 207.1 mm (1915-1929) and showed a Mediterranean desert climate.
+The lowest average annual precipitation in Greece is recorded in Xerokampos, Crete with 219 mm while the highest average annual precipitation in the country is recorded in Theodoriana, Epirus, with 2529 mm.
+According to Mariolopoulos (1938) the south east tip of Lasithi recorded a mean annual precipitation of only 207.1 mm (1915-1929) and showed a Mediterranean desert climate.
 Ioannina, the capital city of Epirus is considered to be the wettest city in mainland Greece with a population of over 50,000 inhabitants, receiving precipitation just short of 1,100 mm per year.